The plasma suppression effect can be ignored in realistic FRB models invoking bunched coherent radio emission: Coherent emission by bunches

 \subsection{Coherent inverse Compton scattering by bunches}

-The general picture of the ICS mechanism is the following \citep{Zhang21}: A low frequency of electromagnetic wave with angular frequency $\omega_{\rm in}$ would be excited from the surface of the magnetar due to the curst cracking and plasma oscillates near the surface of the magnetar.
-The X-mode of these waves could propagate freely within the magnetosphere, which would be upscattered by relativistic bunches to produce FRBs.
-In order to produce 1-GHz radio waves through the ICS mechanism one requires
+The general picture of the ICS mechanism is the following \citep{Zhang22}: A low frequency electromagnetic wave with angular frequency $\omega_{i}$ would be excited from the surface of the magnetar due to the {crust cracking and plasma oscillations} near the surface of the magnetar.
+The waves could propagate freely within the magnetosphere if allowed by the dispersion relation { and} would be upscattered by relativistic bunches to produce FRBs. \cite{Zhang22} showed (in Appendix) that in the case of $\vec k \parallel \vec B$ ($\vec k$ is the low-frequency wave number vector and $\vec B$ is the local magnetic field vector), both eigenmodes (L-mode and R-mode) of the waves can propagate freely.
+In the case of $\vec k \perp \vec B$, only the X-mode ($\vec E_w \perp \vec B$, where $E_w$ is the electric field vector of the low-frequency wave) can propagate, while the O-mode ($\vec E_w \parallel \vec B$) propagation is forbidden.
+He did not derive dispersion relation in most general oblique case ($0 < \left< \vec k, \vec B\right> < \pi/2$, where $\left< \vec k, \vec B\right>$ is the angle between $\vec k$ and $\vec B$).
+Since in the parallel case both eigen-modes are ``extraordinary'' ($\vec E_w \perp \vec B$) and are free to propagate, he more generally stated that the ``X-mode'' of the waves can propagate freely.